YEPark745/YEPark745/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
 I like adventure and new experiences and I’m unafraid to step out out of comfort zone.
 I have knowledge of both computer programming (C++, C#, Java, Spring boot, Spring MVC.
-IDE - Intellij, Eclipse, Visual Studio, PhpStorm) and financial analysis.
+IDE - Intellij, Eclipse, Visual Studio, PhpStorm) and financial analysis📊.
+Live in Montreal 🌇

+Love painting🎨, drawing✏️ and running 🏃